sebastian-bechtold/vue-typescript-starterpack/README.md

 - *node-sass*: A module to compile SASS code (enhanced CSS) to browser-readable "classic" CSS.
 - *webpack*: A build tool that compiles different types of source files into something that can be run by the browser.
 - *css-loader*, *sass-loader*, *style-loader*, *ts-loader* and *vue-loader*: These are plug-ins for Webpack that enable Webpack to compile CSS, SCSS/SASS, TypeScript and Vue component source files into a project.
 - *webpack-dev-server*: A small web server that can be launched from the command line and makes your project accessible via http for development purposes.
-What makes it extremely helopful is that it automatically rebuilds and reloads you app when a source file has changed.
+What makes it extremely helpful is that it automatically rebuilds and reloads your app when a source file has changed.

 ## Set up Webpack: